VFUP4000 - Fuel for use in ships, aircraft or hovercraft

 The excise duty change outlined above relates only to fuel used for propelling private pleasure craft; fuel used for purposes other than propulsion (e.g. heating, lighting, powering appliances) is still eligible for a rebated rate of excise duty and can therefore be reduced rated for VAT purposes, subject to its being supplied in de minimis quantities.
 When assessing whether the de minimis quantity is exceeded, fuel supplied for propulsion purposes and non-propulsion purposes should be treated as one supply.

-As the VAT position is essentially unchanged by this legislation, there are unlikely to be any significant risks arising from it.
-Most of the changes concern the collection of excise duty - a full explanation of how the excise duty is collected can be found in VAT Notice 554: Fuel used in private pleasure craft and for private pleasure-flying, which includes relevant definitions and details of the declarations that are required to be made for excise purposes.
+The current VAT position in Northern Ireland is explained in Notice No 554.
+Most of the other changes concern the collection of excise duty - a full explanation of how the excise duty is collected can be found in this notice, which includes relevant definitions and details of the declarations that are required to be made for excise purposes.